 Wood or Faux Wood Blinds – This type of blind is worth a try but one tip is to go with wider slats, 2″ or wider, the reason for this is when the blinds are open the wider the slats the wider the space between the slats.
 This wider area will allow your pooch to poke its head through without bending, breaking or destroying the blind.

 Windows With Between the Glass Blinds – I really felt like I needed to mention this just for completeness even though most people are not going to go to this extreme but if you do need new windows in your house it is definitely an option.

-One last option you have is to try and train your dog not to jump on or even touch the windows.
-One way of doing this is by having someone that the dog doesn’t know walk past while you’re inside with dog.
-Show the dog what you are wanting and when it does good give it a treat.
-This approach might be a little time consuming but in the end will keep you happy and your dog out of trouble.
+One other option you have is to try and train him/her not to jump on or even touch the windows.
+One way of doing this is by having someone that the dog doesn’t know walk past while you’re inside.
+Show the pup what you are wanting and when it does good give them a treat.
+This approach might be a little time consuming but it eliminates the the need for special window treatments and in the end will keep you happy and your dog out of trouble.
 Or you could not worry about any of the above and just leave the blinds up high enough that the dogs and other pets can reach them.
 In the end it’s your call.

 I hope these ideas have helped and if you have any other tips or ideas that I didn’t mention please leave it in the comments section.
 But if you just didn’t see what you was looking for take a look at this product.
 Though the article isn’t directed specifically towards blinds it can be used in many situations.